mmalenta/docker_tutorial/README.md

 **Course organisation:** This course is designed to be a standalone, 1.5-2h tutorial / workshop.
-It is designed with Docker novices in mind and as such convers mainly introductory containers and Docker concepts.
+It is designed with Docker novices in mind and as such covers mainly introductory containers and Docker concepts.
 However, some concepts covered during this workshop, such as streamlining the build process can be of interest to the regular Docker practitioners.
 If you are already familiar with container and Docker basics and are